GabrielL92I/startsapinstances/README.md

 To run the script:

-- S4 SID=S4H, HANA DB SID=HDB.
+- S4 SID=S4H, AS JAVA SID=S4J, HANA DB SID=HDB.
 Change to your SID instances accordingly.
 - Give chmod 775 permissions to the file.

 Credits: